-A discussion of the matters considered by the Board in connection with the approval of the Interim Sub-Advisory Agreement will be available in the Fund's semi-annual report to shareholders dated August 31, 2023.
+A discussion of the matters considered by the Board in connection with the approval of the Sub-Advisory Agreement is available in the Fund's semi-annual report to shareholders dated August 31, 2023.

+For the fiscal year ended February 29, 2024, the Adviser earned \$554,453 in advisory fees, and the Adviser received an annual net advisory fee, in an amount equal to 0.70% of the Fund's average daily net assets.
 For the fiscal period ended February 28, 2023, the Adviser earned \$423,464 in advisory fees, and the Adviser received an annual net advisory fee, in an amount equal to 0.70% of the Fund's average daily net assets.